 The guys appeared to be from out of town.
 Indeed, they were from out of the country.

-From what I could pick up from their broken English, they were off a Greek merchant ship moored in the harbour.
+From what I could pick up from their broken English, they were from a Greek merchant ship moored in the harbour.
 The leader curled his index finger over his thumb to make a small opening, then proceeded to poke his finger through the hole.
 Aha.
-The boys were looking for a whorehouse.
+The boys were looking for some action.

-I pointed the men to a house at the end of the street, the home of a certain boss and his society-lady wife.
+I pointed the men to a stately house at the end of the street, the home of a certain boss and his wife.
 The frisky trio made their way up the street.

 This was going to be interesting, and so I stood in the shadows and took everything in.
-This was better than a skit out of the TV series, Happy Days.
+This was better than a skit out of the TV series Happy Days.
 The leader walked up a couple of steps to a side door and rang the doorbell.
 His buds stood back on the sidewalk, hands in their pockets.
-Warming up.

-The door opened … and there stood the woman, holding the door open and looking both pontifical and puzzled.
-When the leader went back to using sign language, my smile graduated to muffled laughter.
+The door opened … and there was the woman of the house, holding the door open and looking both pontifical and puzzled.
+When the leader began using sign language, my smile graduated to muffled laughter.
 Then it dawned on me that I might get caught, so I got the hell out of there.

 I never did find out what happened, whether the three were told to beat it — or if the old gal made a few bucks.
 I try not to delve into people’s financial affairs.